Southbridge Municipal Airport

 Southbridge Municipal Airport (FAA LID: 3B0) is a public airport located two miles (3 km) north of the central business district (CBD) of the Town of Southbridge, a city in Worcester County, Massachusetts, USA.
 The airport is owned and operated by the Town of Southbridge and overseen by the Southbridge Municipal Airport Commission.
 It covers 229 acre, has a single runway, averages 142 flights per day, and has approximately 30 aircraft based on its field.
+The airport has a diner at its location called, The Flight Deck Southbridge. www.theflightdecksouthbridge.com.
+This diner is owned by Sarah and Mike Lemovitz of Sturbridge, MA.
 The airport sustained damage on June 1 from the 2011 New England tornado outbreak.